remix-run/remix/docs/future/vite.md

 #### presets

-An array of Remix config presets to ease integration with different platforms and tools.
+An array of [presets] to ease integration with other tools and hosting providers.

 #### serverBuildFile